Plastic & Cosmetic Surgery Trends Every Surgeon Needs to Know in 2023

 There’s no point in denying that social media has recently impacted the uptick in plastic and cosmetic surgeries.
 Many users tend to compare themselves to celebrities and influencers[34] on Instagram, which incentivizes them to make corrections to their bodies to resemble their favorite stars.

-Research published at the National Library of Medicine reveals that 95% of cosmetic surgery patients have consulted an online source, particularly social media.
-Additionally, more than half of the respondents follow a plastic surgeon on social media.
 Today, Instagram, Twitter, and other networks are powerful tools for plastic surgeons to advertise their professional services and strengthen their brand positioning.
 For instance, surgeons can attract customers by posting before and after photos, informative infographics, and practitioner bios.

 Sum Up

 Plastic surgery is growing in popularity and expanding into new demographics.
-In this article, we saw what the trends in plastic surgery will be in 2023 and what types of surgeries every surgeon can expect to perform more frequently.
+In this article, we saw what the trends in plastic surgery will be in 2024 and what types of surgeries every surgeon can expect to perform more frequently.
 With the combination of social media’s influence and various available financing options, plastic surgeons are confident that they’ll continue seeing a steady rise in the number of cosmetic and plastic surgery patients.

 Martha Pierson